pitt500/OnlineStoreTCA/README.md

 }
 ```

-For more about private actions, check out this [video](https://youtu.be/7BkZX_7z-jw).
+> For more about private actions, check out this [video](https://youtu.be/7BkZX_7z-jw).

 ### Alert Views in SwiftUI

-TCA library provides support for `AlertView` too adding its own state and way to build UI to keep consistency without the architecture.
-Here's how you can create your own alert:
+The TCA library also offers support for `AlertView`, enabling the addition of custom state and a consistent UI building approach without deviating from the TCA architecture.
+To create your own alert using TCA, follow these steps:

 1. Create an `AlertState with actions of your own domain.
 2. Create the actions that will trigger events for the alert: